 Guest Blogger: Lex Valishvili

 A road trip is an exciting word at any age or geographical location.
-Either it’s a drive through the evergreen mountains of Oregon, by the beach and palm trees in Florida or through the deserts of Arizona- with just a few things aligned, I believe, it can be a memorable experience for you and your children!
-I’m ain’t an expert but this simple things helped us and might help your next adventure too!
+Either it’s a drive through the evergreen mountains of Oregon, by the beach and palm trees in Florida, or through the deserts of Arizona—with just a few things aligned, I believe, it can be a memorable experience for you and your children!
+I ain’t an expert but these simple things helped us and might help your next adventure too!

 Like in building a house or a business, planning can save you a lot of headache in the future.
 Knowing where you are going might sound way too obvious, but learning ahead of time about long areas with no gas station or rest area can come very handy.
 After figuring out where you are going, it’s important to check what are you going on.
 Cars serve us well every day, but save yourself from experiencing a movie scene of travelers whose car breaks down in the middle of nowhere.
 Those characters rarely have a pleasant surprise happening to them.
 Find your local Firestone location and have professionals do their job.
 Here is a page with coupons that can be very helpful!